Home

 The Living Ocean

-Most of the planet is water, and most of that is dark, cold, and barely seen.
-Here is some of what lives down there, in the highest resolution I could find.
+The oldest living thing on Earth might be a meadow of grass under the sea, and almost nobody has seen it.
+Most of the planet is water, most of that water is dark and cold, and here is some of what lives down there, in the highest resolution I could find.

 A silvery school of fish hovering over a green seagrass meadow in clear blue water.

-Neptune grass · Posidonia oceanica · one clone ~100,000 yrs oldA single seagrass meadow off Ibiza is one continuous clone roughly 100,000 years old, older than our species' cave paintings.
+Neptune grass · Posidonia oceanica · one clone ~100,000 yrs oldThis whole meadow off Ibiza is one plant, a single clone roughly 100,000 years old.
+It was already ancient when humans painted the first cave walls.

 A dense heap of purple and orange sea stars piled on intertidal rock.

-Ochre sea stars · Pisaster ochraceusThis is the animal that gave science the term keystone species: pull it off the rock and the whole community collapses.
+Ochre sea stars · Pisaster ochraceusThis is the animal that gave science the term keystone species.
+Pull it off the rock and the whole community comes apart behind it.

 A small oval chiton with psychedelic pink, blue and orange zigzag stripes across its eight plates.

-Lined chiton · Tonicella lineataIt rasps food with a tongue capped in magnetite, actual iron ore, a magnet's worth of metal in its mouth.
+Lined chiton · Tonicella lineataIt scrapes algae off rock with a tongue tipped in magnetite, which is iron ore.
+There is a magnet's worth of metal in its mouth.

 A sunlit coral outcrop of staghorn, plate and boulder corals with small fish hovering above in blue water.

-Great Barrier Reef · Flynn Reef, Australia · ~2,900 reefsThe only living structure visible from space, and it isn't one reef but nearly 3,000, built by trillions of polyps over 20,000 years.
+Great Barrier Reef · Flynn Reef, Australia · ~2,900 reefsThe only living structure you can see from space is not one reef.
+It is nearly 3,000, built grain by grain by trillions of coral polyps over 20,000 years.

 A small fish patterned in a psychedelic maze of electric orange and cyan-blue.